SimonAscher/Interpretable-Machine-Learning-to-Model-Biomass-and-Waste-Gasification/README.md

 # Interpretable Machine Learning to Model Biomass and Waste Gasification

-This repository contains the data set and code used to develop machine learning (ML) models to model the gasification of biomass and waste feedstocks.
-Various ML algorithms and interpretability methods are compared.
+This repository contains the data set and code used to develop machine learning models to model the gasification of biomass and waste feedstocks.
+Various ML algorithms and interpretability methods were compared.

-The accompanying paper is available under: https://doi.org/10.1016/j.biortech.2022.128062
+The accompanying paper is available at: https://doi.org/10.1016/j.biortech.2022.128062